 Cannabinoids are cannabis’ most important chemicals.
 They are responsible for giving the plant its medical and recreational characteristics.
 So far, scientists have identified more than 120 cannabinoids.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two cannabinoids that are better known.

 Cannabinoids have been used to help with addictions, sleep disorders, multiple sclerosis and more.
 Below, are some of the better known and beneficial compounds:

 THC is responsible for the “high” that people experience after consuming marijuana.
 It has also been found to be a mild painkiller.
 This cannabinoid has some antioxidant qualities as well.

-CBD, in contrast to THC, does not give you that effect.
-In fact, using CBD can dilute the high feeling.
+CBD, in contrast to THC, does not give you that psychoactive effect.
+In fact, using CBD can reduce the sensation of being high.
 CBD also has many medical benefits such as managing chronic pain and reducing inflammation.
-Relieving symptoms of depression and anxiety are other benefits that CBD has been shown to have for those who use cannabis.
+Relieving symptoms of depression and anxiety are other benefits that CBD has been shown to have for those who use it.

-Cannabigerol (CBG) is another cannabinoid that doesn’t give you that “high” feeling.
-CBG have antibacterial properties.
-Scientists think that CBG can slow or stop the growth of bacteria.
-And also reduces inflammation and encourage bone growth.
+Cannabigerol (CBG) is another cannabinoid that doesn’t have psychoactive effects.
+CBG has antibacterial properties.
+Scientists think that CBG can slow or stop the growth of bacteria, and it also reduces inflammation and encourages bone growth.